 \subsection{Correctness of Blind-State Injection}

-\begin{proof}[Proof of correctness of Protocol \ref{protocol:blind-gate}] When both parties behave honestly, we here show that the output of the protocol is identical to the one of the Ideal Resource. \paragraph{State received by the Server} Below, we write the state held by the Server after receiving encrypted qubits from the Client, including the ancilla register.
-The Client samples $n-$bit strings $\tilde \a, \tilde \r$, additional encryption bits on the $n+1-$th index $a_{n+1},r_{n+1}$, and simply writes the total $n+1-$bit encryption keys $\a, \r$.
+\begin{proof}[Proof of correctness of Protocol~\ref{protocol:blind-gate}] When both parties behave honestly, we here show that the output of the protocol is identical to the one of the Ideal Resource. \paragraph{State received by the Server} Below, we write the state held by the Server after receiving encrypted qubits from the Client, including the ancilla register.
+The Client samples $n$-bit strings, additional encryption bits on the $n+1$-th index, and simply writes the total $n+1$-bit encryption keys $\a, \r$.
 Taking into account that the ancillary state (in register $n+1$) is pre-rotated by $\theta$, the Server receives

-\paragraph{State Injection by the Server.} The Server starts by performing the Clifford circuit $\C$ on the first $n$ qubits, and applies $\F_i$ on the total system.
+\paragraph{State Injection by the Server.} The Server starts by performing the Clifford circuit $\C$ on the first $n$ qubits, and applies $\F$ (CNOT followed by a SWAP) on the total system.

-\paragraph{Measurement and Rotation.} The Server then proceeds to measure qubit $n+1$ in the computational basis.
+\paragraph{Measurement and Rotation.} The Server then measures qubit $n+1$ in the computational basis.
 Assuming it yielded outcome $b$, the Client computes $b'$ as mentioned in the protocol, computes the appropriate angle and blinds it, and the Server receives $\delta_{b'}$.
-In total, from the Server's POV we can write that the system is in the state $\Z^{\dagger}_n(\delta_{b'})[\rho_{inj}]$ on which we apply the projector $\ketbra b$ on the $n+1-$th qubit.
+In total, from the Server's point of view we can write that the system is in the state $\Z^{\dagger}_n(\delta_{b'})[\rho_{inj}]$ on which we apply the projector $\ketbra b$ on the $n+1$-th qubit.
 However since the Client stores the output bit as $b'$, the total system is actually in the state

 \paragraph{Commuting the encryption.} We now re-write the above state by commuting the encryption.
 In the first line, we simply expand the above expression.
 In the second line, we commute the Pauli encryption through the Clifford circuit $\C$, then $\F$, on $n+1$ qubits.
 Note that this gives the Pauli $\Enc{\a'}{\r'}$ that the Client computes as well, in the protocol.
-Also, the $\theta$ rotation acts on the $n+1-$th bit, so it commutes trivially through $\C$ (which acts on the $n$ first qubits only).
-Then, through $\F$ it commutes with the $\CNOT$ since it acts on qubit $n+1$ which is the controlled qubit, and after the $\SWAP$ it ends up on the $n-$th qubit.
+Also, the $\theta$ rotation acts on the $n+1$-th bit, so it commutes trivially through $\C$ (which acts on the $n$ first qubits only).
+Then, through $\F$ it commutes with the $\CNOT$ since it acts on qubit $n+1$ which is the controlled qubit, and after the $\SWAP$ it ends up on the $n$-th qubit.
 This results in